Apology Not Fucking Accepted

 "All right.
 Yours, I presume?"

 She gave him a few seconds to go on.
 When he continued to look blankly back at her, her mouth thinned.
-"Scott, you can tell me what you did now, or I can go ask Harry and get nothing but his point of view."
+"Scott, you can tell me what you did, or I can go ask Harry and get his point of view."